Paintedstork28/LF-Decentralized-Trust-labs.github.io/labs/lfdt/ap3-protocol.md

 # Scope of Lab

-AP3 is the privacy layer for agentic commerce — enabling agents to compute on sensitive data and return verifiable answers without any party ever reading the underlying input
+AP3 is the privacy layer for agentic commerce, enabling agents to compute on sensitive data and return verifiable answers without any party ever reading the underlying input

 ## What is the problem that AP3 solves?